adamisom/collab-canvas/docs/prd.md

 - Multiplayer cursors showing position and username
 - Object creation syncs to all users <100ms
 - Object movement syncs to all users <100ms
-- Cursor position syncs <50ms
+- Cursor position syncs <50ms (throttled to every 16ms)
+- Selection state syncs to show visual indicators to other users

 **Critical Requirements:**
 - Changes from one user appear immediately for others
 - No race conditions or lost updates
 - Handle simultaneous edits gracefully
+- Optimistic UI updates on frontend with last-write-wins on backend

 ### 5. Presence Awareness
 **Must Have:**